rundeck/docs/docs/administration/configuration/config-file-reference.md

 ### Groovy config format

-You can change you rundeck-config.properties to a rundeck-config.groovy.
+You have the option to use a groovy formatted rundeck-config(rundeck-config.groovy) instead of the default rundeck-config.properties.
+Or, you can use some combination of the two by placing some properties in one, and some in the other.

-The groovy format is a java-like language, and it is not the same as properties.

-Make sure you put quotes around all string values, but it is not necessary for true/false or numbers.
+The groovy format is a java-like language, but is not the same as properties.Make sure you put quotes around all string values, but not booleans or numbers.

-java properties format:
+Java properties format:

 ```properties
 some.property=value
 ```

-groovy format:
+Groovy format:

 ```groovy
 some.property="value"